Severance Agreement: Definition, Terms, Considerations

 What Is a Severance Agreement?

 A severance agreement is a contract between an employer and an employee detailing the compensation package an employee would get in exchange for the termination of the latter's employment.
-This document outlines the rights and responsibilities of both the employee and the employer in the event that an employee loses their job due to layoffs or other circumstances.
-It summarizes the benefits the employee could receive and explains what steps they have to follow to be eligible for those benefits.
+This document outlines the rights and responsibilities of both the employee and the employer if an employee loses their job due to layoffs or other circumstances.
+It summarizes the benefits the employee could receive and explains what steps they must follow to be eligible for those benefits.

 See Severance Agreement Pricing by State